elzed/guessing-game/README.md

 Author: Lee Zamastil
 Assignment from Class 04 | Code Fellows 201

 Simple game asks four questions of the user.
-Correct answers are accepted in different forms (uppercase, lowercase, shorthand).
+Yes/No answers are accepted in different forms (uppercase, lowercase, shorthand).

-Correct answers are tracked and reported at end of game.
-Answer is styled in red color and written to the document instead of via alert.
+Correct answers are counted and reported at end of game.
+Correct answers are reported back and styled in disco red and written to the document.

-Function added to reuse code during questioning.
+One function asks question and receives response and tracks whether response was correct.

-Correct answers printed to the DOM at end of game.
+Another function displays images related to correct answers.